MarsBased/marsbased-website-old/_posts/2015-09-21-Five-Reasons-Why-Your-Company-Should-Organise-an-Event.markdown

 As technology made it easier for everybody to put up a sharp-looking landing page, using services like About.me, Strikingly or Squarespace, credibility is now at stake.
 If everybody can afford that, how can we be sure that the people behind those websites are legitimate/a big company/a full time consultant/a quality provider?
 The answer is clear: by meeting them in real life.

 It might look contradictory that a remote working company is telling you to do business in person, but that's human nature.
-Physical presence breeds trust, as stated by <a href="http://realbusiness.co.uk/article/26202-building-trust-is-all-important-when-doing-business-online" title="Interview to Tobias Kormind" target="_blank">Tobias Kormind, manager of 77 Diamonds</a>.
+Physical presence breeds trust, as stated by <a href="http://realbusiness.co.uk/article/26202-building-trust-is-all-important-when-doing-business-online" title="Interview to Tobias Kormind" target="_blank" rel="nofollow">Tobias Kormind, manager of 77 Diamonds</a>.
 Build up trust in real life, then move to the online world once the business happens.

 ###5.
 People will help you###
 We could not wrap up this blog entry without underlining how great it is to meet new people, and here's our way to thank them.